-Inter-instrument agreement tells you how accurately two devices of the same make and model can repeat a color measurement.
-The key here is “make and model,” meaning you’re comparing measurements from two Ci64 handhelds or two MA98 multi-angle spectrophotometers.
+- Inter-instrument agreement tells you how accurately two devices of the same make and model can repeat a color measurement.
+The key here is “make and model,” meaning you’re comparing measurements from two Ci64 sphere handhelds or two MA-T12 multi-angle spectrophotometers.

-Comparing how accurately two different instruments, such as the Ci64 and the MA98, can repeat a measurement is called inter-modal agreement.
+- Comparing how accurately two different instruments, such as the Ci64 and the MA-T12, can repeat a measurement is called inter-modal agreement.

 Here’s an example.
 The Ci7860 was specifically designed to minimize the contribution of inter-instrument variances to color error, ensuring the most accurate and consistent color control to create the most precise master color standards.
 It has a published average inter-instrument agreement of 0.06 ΔE*ab.
 That means if you take a measurement with a Ci7860, the result will be within +/- 0.06 ΔE tolerance from the centroid – the geometric center of the L*a*b* plane in the color space.